 - Address: Outer Circle, Regent’s Park, London NW1 4RY

 One of the most popular tourist attractions in London, Madame Tussauds wax museum is a place where you can take hundreds of photos of your kids with recognised figures and celebrities around the world.

-Known for recreating life size wax statues of important celebrities (such as movie and music stars, culture and political figures, sport athletes and members from of the Royal Family), the famous museum was founded by the 18th century sculptor Marie Tussaud.
+Known for recreating life-size wax statues of important celebrities (such as movie and music stars, cultural and political figures, sports athletes, and members of the Royal Family), the famous museum was founded by the 18th-century sculptor Marie Tussaud.

 5. Horniman Museum & Gardens

 At Horniman Museum, your kids will get to explore some of the most important elements of the natural and cultural world.

 Based off the lifelong passion of the Victorian tea trader John Horniman, the museum has a collection of almost thirty thousand elements of the natural history and world culture.

 The legendary Totem Pole, the Humanity in the House of Circumstance neoclassical mosaic mural, the aquarium, the gigantic walrus, and the wonderful galleries and displays are only some of the most popular attractions of the Horniman Museum the kids will love.

 Apart from an annual pass for the aquarium, the museum is free to visit.

 - Price: Free